Weekly Market Pulse · Week 25 · 3 July 2026 · 2026 · YEAR OF THE REPRICING

 Zone 1 · Equity Return for Debt Risk

-The ERDR framework tracks twelve income strategies that aim to earn an equity-like return for taking on debt-like risk.
-This is an even week, so there is no deep dive; the Standing Dashboard refreshing all twelve follows.
+The ERDR (Equity Return for Debt Risk) framework tracks twelve income strategies that aim to earn an equity-like return for taking on debt-like risk.
+This is an odd week, so one strategy gets the full treatment before the Standing Dashboard refreshes all twelve.
 The terms, briefly: a spread is the extra yield a strategy pays over a safe government bond, in basis points (hundredths of a percentage point); investment grade means the safest tier of corporate borrowers; and a floating-rate strategy is one whose income rises automatically when short-term interest rates rise.

-Standing Dashboard, all twelve strategies, refreshed into falling long rates and calm credit
+Standing Dashboard, all twelve strategies, refreshed into a rising long end and tight credit

 StrategyIndicative YieldSpread vs IGWoWAction